rcolomina/math_puzzles/README.md

 # Math Puzzles solved by coding

-Repository to store solutions for math puzzles
+Repository to store programming problems and puzzles of maths and cryptography.